blacha/xyz-tile-debug/README.md

 yarn run start
 ```

-The server will start on a random port above 30000, this can be configured using a `PORT` environment vairable
+The server will start on a random port `8855`, this can be configured using the `PORT` environment vairable

 ```shell
 PORT=1234 yarn run start